 Whether an in trust for account or a payable on death account makes more sense can depend on your financial situation and goals.
 If your beneficiaries are minor children, for example, then your financial advisor or estate planning attorney may advise you to go with a trust account.
 This way, you can direct what should happen to the assets in case you pass away before your children are old enough to receive their inheritance.

 On the other hand, if you want to ensure that a beneficiary is able to access cash assets in your bank account fairly quickly if you pass away then a payable on death account could be the better option.
 This way, they’d have money readily available to pay for your final expenses or day-to-day living expenses.
 Of course, you could always have an in trust for account and a payable on death account at the same time.
 There’s no estate planning rule that prevents you from doing so.

 In that scenario, you may want to talk with your financial advisor about who to designate as beneficiaries for each account and who should act as trustee.
 Again, your choices may depend on who you want to leave your assets to and whether those individuals are minor children or individuals with special needs who may need someone to manage your estate on their behalf.

 The Bottom Line

-Understanding in trust for vs. payable on death can help with fine-tuning your estate plan.
+Understanding both in trust for and payable on death can help with fine-tuning your estate plan.
 The distinction isn’t a complicated one but knowing how they work does matter for deciding what happens to your assets after you pass away.
 If you don’t have an estate plan in place yet, that’s something a financial advisor or estate planning attorney can help with.

 Tips for Estate Planning